maevecrossan/byte-battles/TESTING.md

 ![A screenshot of x's only on the board](docs/only-x-1.png)

-I checked to see what the console was logging and added console log to function.
-I then checked again to see if the error only occured when a new round began, and to see if the console was logging the next round correctly.
+I checked to see what the console was logging and added a console log to the function.
+I then checked again to see if the error only occurred when a new round began, and to see if the console was logging the next round correctly.

 ![A screenshot of the console logging the next round.](docs/only-x-2.png)

-Before rewriting anything, I tested to see if the error occured after both wins and draws, which it did.
+Before rewriting anything, I tested to see if the error occurred after both wins and draws, which it did.

 ![A screenshot of error after win](docs/only-x-3.png)